-Subsequent to year end, the Academy entered into a similar lease arrangement with the Eastern Upper Peninsula Intermediate School District, effective September 1, 2018 through August 31, 2023.
-Future minimum lease payments associated with this lease totals \$45,000.
+The Academy entered into a lease arrangement with the DeTour Area Schools, effective September 1, 2018 through August 31, 2023.
+The Academy leases space for six classrooms at the rate of \$9,000 per year.
+Future minimum lease payments associated with this lease totals \$28,500.